-Special Collections edition of Actes and Monuments, which dates from 1596, was heavily used by the Puritan Samuel Bull family, who carried the volume with them in their emigration from Britain to North America.
+The Rare Books Collection edition of Actes and Monuments, which dates from 1596, was heavily used by the Puritan Samuel Bull family, who carried the volume with them in their emigration from Britain to North America.
 Many woodcuts are partially damaged and the volume is lacking substantial portions of the beginning and the end.

 For select hand-colored woodcuts from of Foxes' Actes and Monuments, see the University of Cambridge Digital Library.

 For access to the text of the 1563, 1570, 1576, and 1583 editions that is keyword searchable, see The Acts and Monuments Online.